${desc_content} ${desc_content} Cameroon: Two Wars, One Failing Port | Region Alert

 Cameroon remains at CRITICAL threat level for the fifteenth consecutive reporting cycle.
 The security environment is defined by three concurrent crises that interact to compound operational risk: the Anglophone separatist conflict in the Northwest and Southwest Regions, Boko Haram and ISWAP attacks in the Far North, and deepening economic stress driven by a historic cocoa price inversion where Cameroon futures traded below Robusta coffee for the first time on record.

-The most operationally significant development in February 2026 is the Douala port disruption coinciding with peak cocoa export season.
+The most operationally significant development in March 2026 is the Douala port disruption coinciding with peak cocoa export season.
 Dockworker channels in Pidgin English and French reported congestion-related delays before they appeared in English-language logistics platforms.
 Combined with EU Deforestation Regulation (EUDR) compliance inspections and Cameroon's historic FCFA/EUR peg constraining monetary policy response, the supply chain environment has deteriorated faster than quarterly risk assessments can capture.
 On-the-ground intelligence from community networks in the Anglophone zones reported a targeted killing in Buea and multiple confirmed abductions in Kumbo within the same 72-hour period, signaling a coordinated escalation by separatist factions.

 Intelligence Coverage

 Region Alert continuously monitors thousands of local-language intelligence items across 100+ languages to produce this assessment.
-Our systems detect threats from local news, social signals, market data, and ground-truth sources that international providers miss — typically 12–24 hours before English-language media.
+Our systems detect threats from local news, social signals, market data, and ground-truth sources that international providers miss, typically 12, 24 hours before English-language media.
 CRITICAL threat level maintained for 15 consecutive reporting cycles.

-Intelligence Sub-Reports
+What Intelligence Sub-Reports Are Available?

 Each sub-report provides deep-dive intelligence on a specific threat domain.
 Click through for operational assessments, risk metrics, and monitoring indicators.